eloisetaylor5693/search-films/README.md

 ## Notes

-- Avoided pixel-perfect design because without a tool like figma, it's extremely time-consuming to find the correct fonts, SVGs etc. I could download the exact SVGs using figma or other design tools, so chose an image that looked similar.
+- Avoided pixel-perfect design because without a tool like figma it's extremely time-consuming to find the correct fonts, SVGs etc. In a tool like figma I can click on an item and see colours/fonts/font weights/download the exact SVGs.
 - I would normally use certain libraries to make development easier eg Prettier, Storybook, Tailwind/HeadlessUI or other frameworks.
 In the interests of time I chose not to and instead focus on feature completeness as much as possible.
 Every 5 minutes here and there adds up until you realise you haven't done the actual feature yet.
 - For routing I would usually use `nextjs` or `Gatsby` since they abstract away the routing logic (plus other benefits).
 I found React routing without those frameworks to be much more time-consuming so opted to drop some features.
-I haven't configured routing where if you type a url of a valid film, it loads the details page.
+I haven't configured routing for navigating directly to a film's details just by the URL for example.